RustFestEU/blog.rustfest.eu/_posts/2018-02-05-lets-step-in-paris.md

   - GuillaumeGomez
 ---

 How about enjoying Rust in the french capital?
-After the adventures in Berlin, Kyiz and Zürich, it's time to put our luggages in Paris, France!
+After the adventures in Berlin, Київ and Zürich, it's time to put our luggages in Paris, France!
 We hope you'll join us on **May 26th and October 27th, 2018** at the incredible [**Espace Saint-Martin**](http://espacesaintmartin.com/fr/contact/) in the center of Paris.

 [![Paris the city](assets/paris/paris-panorama.jpg)](https://www.flickr.com/photos/)